nushell/nushell.github.io/book/custom_commands.md

 > str mycommand
 ```

-Of course, commands with spaces in them are defined in the same way:
+Of course, commands with spaces in their names are defined in the same way:

 ```nushell
 def "custom command" [] {